Pivots Don’t Work Without Strategic Alignment

 The goal isn’t to stop change.
 It’s to give change direction.

-Four Signs Your Brand Isn’t Ready to Pivot
+Four Signs Your Brand Strategy Isn’t Ready for Pivoting

 1.